MaryamAdmz/AssignmentWeek11/README.md

   - Action: Filling with 'other' as this is a categorical column
 - odometer
   - missed percentage: %1.03
-  - Action: Filling with the odometer mean
+  - Action: Filling with the odometer's mean
 - title_status
   - missed percentage: %1.93
   - Action: Filling with the most common value